People

 Vanessa Duthie

-Vanessa is entering her fourth year in forestry focusing her study on natural resources conservation.
+Vanessa is entering her fourth year in forestry focusing her studies on natural resources conservation.
 She started with Wildco in March 2025 as a volunteer tagging camera trap images for graduate student Hannah Bates.
-As of May 2025 Vanessa now works as a research assistant for the lab.
-Her roles include assisting with field work such as maintaining camera grids and vegetation surveys in South Chilcotin Mountains provincial park (St’át’imc territory) as well as on Tŝilhqot’in traditional and unseeded territories.
-While not in the field other roles include image processing and data entry for a variety of projects within the lab.
+As of May 2025, Vanessa now works as a research assistant for the lab.
+Her roles include assisting with field work such as maintaining camera grids and vegetation surveys in South Chilcotin Mountains Provincial Park (St’át’imc territory) as well as on Tŝilhqot’in traditional and unceded territories.
+While not in the field, other roles include image processing and data entry for a variety of projects within the lab.
 Vanessa has a keen interest in wildlife ecology and management and is excited to learn more about the impact humans have on the landscape.

 Elena Ferry